saku-kaarakainen/iceye-home-work/README.md

 if you have make tools installed, you can run with `make` - command.
 If not, try to run this: `docker build -t larvis . && docker run larvis:latest`.

-## Decisions / Comments
+## Used tools
+ - [Air](https://github.com/cosmtrek/air) - to improve development speed.
+It is used to reload files, and only configured locally.
+Therefore it's not inside the docker, but there are configuration files `.zshrc`and `air.toml` in the repo.

-### Project structure
+## Project structure

 The app is trying to follow this code structure: https://github.com/golang-standards/project-layout

+Key take is that code is structed:
+ - [root] - app specific files, main.go, root_config.go
+ - internal - all the domains
+ - pkg - "public" code. it contains mostly utility functions.

 The project is also trying to respect domain driven design.

-### Used tools
-[Air](https://github.com/cosmtrek/air) - to improve development speed.
-It is used to reload files, and only configured locally.
-Therefore it's not inside the docker, but there are configuration files `.zshrc`and `air.toml`.
+There are more about the domains later.

 ### Justifications
 #### Why DDD?
- - It keeps code clean.
-It makes app scale easier.
-It's not perfect.
-It's a bit overkill for this small application, but the purpose is to demonstrate my abilities to use DDD.
+ - It keeps code clean and makes app scale easier.
+It's not perfect, and even a bit overkill for small application like this, but the purpose is to demonstrate my abilities to use DDD.

  #### Why no database?
   - I did not see any justification to add a DB.
 The configurations could have stored in DB.
 However they are needed to store in the repo in order to run the app.
+Even with the DB you would have needed to seed the DB.
 Therefore, for this version DB is not needed.
 It could be added on version 2.

  #### Testing
   - There are very few unit tests.
 I aimed to test atleast the most "business" critical code lines.
 Having much higher test coverage would increase time spent, and sadly I do not have that much time available.
   - In terms of testing, I would add tests for most methods inside inside `internal` - package, they contain practically all the business logic.
   - I would also consider adding e2e or integration test(s) to make sure everything works together.
 I think having atleast one is more important than having many unit tests.

-### Domains
+## Domains

-- [root] (main)
+- [root] (main) - the required logic to set things up
-- game
+- game - logic related to the game itself
-- actor|dealer
+- actor|dealer - the player, the one who has the cards, but also the dealer
-- deck|hand
+- deck|hand - holds the cards of an Actor.
-- card
+- card - A single component where the decks are composed

 Notes:
 - Dealer is a special type of Actor